 Rambutan is a popular tropical fruit in the Philippines, especially during harvest season.
-Known for its bright red, hairy shell, this fruit is loved for its sweet and juicy flesh.
-Many Filipino families enjoy eating rambutan fresh as a refreshing snack.
+Known for its bright red, hairy shell and soft spines, this tropical fruit is loved for its sweet, juicy, and slightly tangy flesh.
+Many Filipino families enjoy eating rambutan fresh as a refreshing snack, especially during the summer months when tropical fruits are abundant in local markets.

 Aside from being delicious, rambutan is also versatile.
-It is commonly used in desserts, fruit salads, beverages, and traditional Filipino treats, making it both flavorful and valuable in everyday meals.
+It is commonly used in desserts, fruit salads, beverages, jams, and traditional Filipino treats, making it both flavorful and valuable in everyday meals.
+In addition to its sweet taste, Rambutan in Tagalog is appreciated for its Vitamin C content, antioxidants, and natural energy-boosting properties, making it a nutritious addition to a balanced Filipino diet.

 What Is Rambutan?